Purpose of a use licence

 Application for use licence

-The licensing portal will ask you to select your occupation and then choose the radiation sources that you would like to be authorised to use.
+The licensing portal will ask you to select your occupation, once selected choose the radiation sources that you would like to be authorised to use.
 You will then be asked to upload the required prerequisites and pay the prescribed fee with either credit card (preferred) or by BPay.
+If you have difficulties with applying for a use licence using the licensing portal, please email firstname.lastname@example.org.

 Application to vary a use licence